Vol. 04 · Issue 14 · APR 2026

 What Is the BD-2 Actually Doing?

 The Boss Blues Driver has been a confusingly named pedal since 1995.
-It's called a Blues Driver but it produces considerably more gain than most blues players need, and it behaves more like a high-headroom distortion than the classic blues overdrive topology.
-Put it next to a TS808 and the difference is stark: the TS has a pronounced midrange hump, asymmetrical soft clipping, and a compressed feel.
+It's called a Blues Driver but it's got more gain than you'd expect from a blues pedal, and it behaves more like a dirty boost than the classic blues overdrive sound.
+Put it next to a TS808 and the difference is stark: the TS has a pronounced midrange hump, softer clipping, and a compressed feel.
 The BD-2 has a flatter frequency response, wider gain range, and a brightness that doesn't appear in most tube-based overdrive circuits.

 The BD-2's best applications are: